jonathonwolfe/chance-the-gardener/README.md

 This application was only tested on a FarmBot garden size of roughly 2700mm x 1200mm.
 Anything bigger or smaller might lead to some unexpected results and errors.

 ## Camera Quality Comparisons
-Increments are the distance between 2 images.
-The greater the distance, the lower the quality, and vice versa.
-FarmBot devices currently do not support the 10mm option.
-The following are comparisons for when FarmBot does implement in the future.
+Increments are the distance between 2 images — the greater the distance, the lower the quality.
+Currently, FarmBot devices do not support the 10mm option.
+The following images are provided as reference for when FarmBot does implement it in the future.
 ### Default FarmBot Camera - Increment Quality Comparison
 ![](https://raw.githubusercontent.com/jonathonwolfe/chance-the-gardener/master/img/Render-Quality-Comparison-Using-the-default-Farmbot-camera.png)
 ![](https://raw.githubusercontent.com/jonathonwolfe/chance-the-gardener/master/img/Render-Quality-Comparison-Using-the-default-Farmbot-camera-2.png)